-NFS Ascent® deployed on the cloud
+NFS Ascent[®] deployed on the cloud

-Our premier, next generation solution NFS Ascent[®] is now also available on the cloud via SaaS/subscription-based pricing.
+Our premier, next generation solution NFS Ascent[®] is also available on the cloud.
 With swift, seamless deployments and easy scalability, it is an extremely adaptive retail and wholesale platform for the global finance and leasing industry.
 This cloud-version of NFS Ascent[®] is offered via flexible, value-driven subscription-based pricing options without the need to pay any upfront license fees.
+Clients further benefit from a rapid deployment process and the ability to scale on demand.